RoboticImaging/factorgp/README.md

 ## Overview

-This is research code for the approximate GP model **FactorGP**, submitted to the RSS Perception for Action workshop.
+This is research code for the approximate GP model **FactorGP**, submitted to the RSS From Perception to Action workshop.
 Our model learns a GP approximating GMRF prior that can encode spatially varying lengthscales and conditional independences, capturing non-stationarity and discontinuities in data respectively.

 The model code is contained within `fgp/`:
 - `fgp/graph_learning.py`: SVGD-based graph learning module